bodiddlie/reblog/app/routes/rotjs-tutorial/part13.md

 }
 ```

-Next we'll create another component that will operate kind of like an inventory.
+Next we'll create another component that will operate like an inventory.
 This class will have "slots" for equipment:
 one for a weapon, and one for armor.
 We'll then add this equipment inventory to our `Actor` class.
 Start by creating
 a new file in `components` called `equipment.ts`: